FOSSEE/online_test/yaksh/documentation/moderator_docs/creating_course.rst

 	 		Clicking on course name link will display all the enrolled, rejected and requested students list.
 Moderator can accept or reject the student.
 	 	* Quiz Name
 	 		Clicking on the quiz name will let you edit the quiz.
+	 	* Question Paper
+	 		Click on the **Add** link to create a Question Paper for associated Quiz.
+	 		If a question paper is already created, click on the Question Paper link to edit question paper.
 	 	* Add Teacher
 	 		Clicking on Add teacher can let you add teachers for the course.
 The teachers can edit and modify only the specific course that are allotted to them.
-	 	* View Allotted Course
-	 		Clicking on view allotted courses will display the courses the moderator is added to by other course creators.
+	 	* Teachers added to the course
+	 		This shows all the teachers added to a particular course.